YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Donor reserve still decides the plan

 Even if the AKN is controlled, there still has to be enough safe donor hair.
 This is where the consultation becomes practical.
 How many grafts can be taken without entering the inflamed nape zone?
 How much coverage does the recipient area need?
-Would a more moderate hairline protect the long-term plan better than a low aggressive hairline?
+Would a more moderate hairline protect the long term plan better than a low aggressive hairline?

 I also explain that repair is harder than prevention.
 An overharvested donor area is already difficult to improve.
 If overharvesting happens in someone whose nape skin scars easily, the repair options become narrower.
 The first operation should leave the donor area acceptable with short hair, not just chase a large graft number.

-Photos and treatment history to review first
+Photos and treatment history should be reviewed first

-Before I make a surgical recommendation, I want clear photos of the full donor area, the lower nape, both sides above the ears, and the recipient area.
+Before I make a surgical recommendation, I need clear photos of the full donor area, the lower nape, both sides above the ears, and the recipient area.
 The hair should be shown at normal daily length and, if possible, after the type of haircut that triggers symptoms.
 Blurry photos weaken this decision because nape texture and scar pattern are easy to miss.

 I also ask about previous treatment, including antibiotic creams, steroid injections, oral medication, laser hair removal, isotretinoin, surgical excision, and how long each treatment helped.
 A history of repeated treatment for painful plaques is different from a few quiet bumps after an old haircut.